 When more than one person works on a software project things often get complicated.
 Often, two people try to edit the same file simultaneously.
 One solution, known as file locking or reserved checkouts, is to allow only one person to edit each file at a time.
 This is the only solution with some version control systems, including RCS and SCCS.
-Currently the usual way to get reserved checkouts with CVS is the cvs admin -1 command (see Section A.6.1 [admin options], page 93).
+Currently the usual way to get reserved checkouts with CVS is the cvs admin -1 command (see Section A.7.1 [admin options], page 105).
 This is not as nicely integrated into CVS as the watch features, described below, but it seems that most people with a need for reserved checkouts find it adequate.
-It also may be possible to use the watches features described below, together with suitable procedures (not enforced by software), to avoid having two people edit at the same time.